Device: Authentication Ecosystem (~auth-hook@1.0, ~secret@1.0, ~cookie@1.0, ~http-auth@1.0)¶

 For End Users:

 Single-click access to blockchain applications with traditional web experience.
 No seed phrases to manage, no browser extensions to install.
-Sessions persist across devices when using non-volatile
+Sessions persist across devices when using non-volatile storage mode.
+Authentication state syncs via cookies or HTTP headers.

 See Also¶